Davospike/segpSPA/The_Process/SystemImplementation.md

 ### Middle Tier : Express, Node, RESTful API
-## Middle Tier

-#### Choosing REST
+### Choosing REST

 We decided to build a RESTful API to link our mongoDB database to our front-end (Angular).
 Generally speaking, REST is an interface between HTTP utilising systems, and it can be used to process data operations in many formats (i.e., JSON).

-REST stands for Representational State Transfer, and is commplace in data exchange protocol systems used in web applications today.
+REST stands for Representational State Transfer, and is commonplace in data exchange protocol systems used in web applications today.
 The REST architectural style determines how the API looks, and how it processes client requests.
 The main mechanism that RESTful APIs implement is that a resource, (i.e., a piece of data) is retrievable upon a client URL request.
 This is formally known as a response.

 Responses are the result of requests.
 A response is composed of two parts - the root-endpoint and the path.
 The root-endpoint is the starting point from where your API lives.
 In our project, it is where we set the API routes from server.js (localhost:4200/api) - but we will come back to this.
 The second part of a response is the path.
 This path determines the resource the client is looking for.
 We can distinguish between different responses based on these two parts, and implement methods in our api that map responses on to the mongoose and node.js commands that will respond with the correct data from our backend.